robertsthomas/fllawnnetwork/README.md

 # Lawn Care Directory - Next.js 15 with App Router

-A modern web application for finding and connecting with lawn care professionals in your area, built with Next.js 15, TypeScript, and Strapi CMS.
+A modern web application for finding and connecting with lawn care professionals in your area, built with Next.js 15, TypeScript, and TanStack Query.

 ## Tech Stack

 - **Next.js 15** with App Router
 - **TypeScript** for type safety
 - **Tailwind CSS** for styling
+- **TanStack Query** for data fetching and caching
-- **Strapi** for headless CMS
+- **Apify API** for lawn care service data
 - **React 19** for UI components

 ## Getting Started